co-cart/co-cart/NEXT_CHANGELOG.md

 You can filter the prefix `cocart-api` using this filter `cocart_rest_get_url_prefix` to name it whatever you want.
 For example you could use the filter to change the prefix to today in milliseconds e.g. `https://api.myawesomestore.com/1688656002096/cocart/v2/cart`

-Just a small way of hiding the use of `wp-json` or if you want to prefix `wp-json` for all other WordPress endpoints you use and use `cocart-api` differently from it.
+Just a small way of hiding the use of `wp-json` or if you want to prefix `wp-json` for all other WordPress endpoints and use `cocart-api` differently from it.

 ## Improvements and Tweaks

 - Fetch total count of all carts in session once when displaying the status under "WooCommerce -> Status".
-- Plugin Suggestions now returns results better the first time it's viewed. **(Needs reviewing)**
+- Plugin Suggestions now returns results better the first time it's viewed.
 - Sub-menus in the WordPress dashboard now load faster.
 No redirects.
 - Error responses are now softer to prevent fatal networking when a request fails.
 - Monetary values improved and return all as a float value for better compatibility with JS frameworks.
 [See developers section for more](#developers).